Core-elements Subsampling for Alternating Least Squares: Methods

 Combining the abovementioned procedures, Algorithm \ref{Ag:Standard CORE ALS} summarizes the Core-ALS method, which uses the core-elements subsampling method to construct the sparse sketch for every regression.
 Schematic of the Core-ALS method is shown in Fig. \ref{Standard CORE ALS}.

 In Algorithm \ref{Ag:Standard CORE ALS}, selecting elements of the $\widetilde{\boldsymbol{U}}^{(t)}$ or $\widetilde{\boldsymbol{M}}^{(t)}$ slices before each regression step can lead to some time loss during execution.
 To mitigate this issue, we optimized the sampling algorithm by employing Partial Quicksort \citep{martinez2004partial} to sort the elements based on their magnitudes (see Appendix for details).
 This optimization ensures that our sampling process remains nearly lossless in the case of large-scale matrices.
+We reported sorting costs in the Appendix to show the efficiency of our sorting procedure.
 Furthermore, our method provides a distinct advantage over alternative techniques that require computing sampling probabilities, such as leverage score-based sampling, which often incur substantial computational costs.

 In addition, we introduce a fast variant of the algorithm, which performs sampling on $\widetilde{\boldsymbol{U}}^{(t)}$ and $\widetilde{\boldsymbol{M}}^{(t)}$ before each iteration rather than repeatedly sampling on $\boldsymbol{\widetilde{U}}_{I_j^M}^{(t)}$ and $\boldsymbol{\widetilde{M}}_{I_i^U}^{(t)}$.
 While this approach does not guarantee exact adherence to the specified sampling ratio, it ensures that the time complexity does not exceed that of the original algorithm.
 Our experimental results suggest that this variant significantly lowers the sampling overhead while maintaining relatively high accuracy.
-Schematic of the Core-ALS method is shown in Fig. \ref{fast CORE ALS} and a detailed description of this method is provided in the Appendix.
+Schematic of the fast variant of the Core-ALS is shown in Fig. \ref{fast CORE ALS} and a detailed description of this method is provided in the Appendix.

+Moreover, the core-elements estimation proposed here is specifically designed for the explicit-feedback ALS.
+To extend core-elements estimation to the implicit-feedback setting, we combine it with the implicit-feedback variant of ALS in the Appendix and provide the corresponding experiments.